 Days 9–13: South Georgia Island

-Remote South Georgia is best known for the riveting saga of Sir Ernest Shackleton’s ill-fated 1914 expedition aboard the sailing ship Endurance.
+Remote South Georgia is known for its whaling heritage and the riveting saga of Sir Ernest Shackleton’s ill-fated 1914 expedition aboard the sailing ship Endurance.
 The magnitude of Shackleton’s heroic trek across South Georgia to secure the rescue of his crew can only be fully grasped on a visit to the island, with its spine of glaciated peaks rising precipitously from the sea.
 J. Gunnar Anderson, who encountered the island in 1902, described it as “mighty fells with snowy crowns and sharp, uncovered teeth, around the valleys through which enormous, broad rivers of ice came flowing to the sea.”
-Yet the land, for all its ruggedness, is rich in animal life.
+Yet the land, for all its rugged austerity, abounds in animal life.

-Explore the spectacular coastline, with flexible opportunities for walking, hiking, kayaking and Zodiac excursions.

-Zodiac trips permit visits to desolate beaches and glacier-carved fjords, and curious fur seals often approach the boats.
-Millions of king penguins live here, in colonies stretching to the horizon.
+Explore the spectacular coastline, with flexible opportunities for walking, hiking, kayaking and Zodiac excursions that grant access to desolate beaches and glacier-carved fjords where curious fur seals often approach our boats.
+South Georgia, the “Serengeti of the Southern Ocean,” offers a wildlife extravaganza: most famously, millions of king penguins live in vast, squawking colonies that stretch to the horizon, and we walk among tens of thousands of them on the beach.
+Gentoo and macaroni penguins are also abundant.
+Enormous snorting elephant seals congregate on the beach.
 South Georgia’s waters are home to blue, sperm, fin, sei and southern right whales, though they were nearly wiped out in the 20th century when whaling was still a commercial industry.
 At the former whaling outpost of Grytviken, abandoned processing factories lie derelict, and elephant seals have taken over the grounds.
 Those who wish to pay respects to the legendary explorer can visit the grave of Shackleton, who died here in 1922.

-Days 18 & 19: Ushuaia / Buenos Aires / Depart
+Days 18 & 19: Ushuaia, Argentina—Disembark / Buenos Aires / Depart / Arrive USA